natsnyder1/CauchyFriendly/README.md

 > Mac: In Makefile, change variable CC=clang++ (if not already set).
 Run make clean && make cauchy window D=0

-> Windows: In the batch file win_cpp_make.bat, change variables INC_MSVC through LIB_UCRT to the appropriate paths.
+> Windows: In the batch file win_cpp_make.bat, ammend the paths of the variables INC_MSVC through LIB_UCRT to your system paths.
 Run .\win_cpp_make.bat or click on this batch file in finder.

 ### Python Build Manual Configuration
-> Linux: In scripts/swig/cauchy/swigit_unix.sh, set variables INC_PYTHON, LIB_PYTHON, INC_NUMPY.
+> Linux: In scripts/swig/cauchy/swigit_unix.sh, ammend the paths of the variables INC_PYTHON, LIB_PYTHON, INC_NUMPY to your system paths.
 Change swig executable path if needed (line 30).
 Change compiler to g++ (lines 35, 40), if not already set.
 Run the script as ./swigit_unix.sh

-> Mac: In scripts/swig/cauchy/swigit_unix.sh, set variables INC_PYTHON, LIB_PYTHON, INC_NUMPY.
+> Mac: In scripts/swig/cauchy/swigit_unix.sh, ammend the paths of the variables INC_PYTHON, LIB_PYTHON, INC_NUMPY to your system paths.
 Change swig executable path if needed (line 30).
 Change compiler to clang++ (lines 35, 40), if not already set.
 Run the script as ./swigit_unix.sh

-> Windows: In the batch file scripts/swig/cauchy/swigit_windows.bat, set variables MY_EXE through LIB_MSVC (lines 18-35).
+> Windows: In the batch file scripts/swig/cauchy/swigit_windows.bat, ammend the paths of the variables MY_EXE through LIB_MSVC (lines 18-35) to your system paths.
 Run .\win_cpp_make.bat or click on this batch file in finder.

 ### Matlab Build Manual Configuration
-> Linux: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath.
+> Linux: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath to your system paths.
 Open the matlab GUI and run matlab/mex_files/build.m

-> Mac: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath.
+> Mac: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath to your system paths.
 Note you must have Xcode installed.
 Open the matlab GUI and run matlab/mex_files/build.m

-> Windows: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath.
+> Windows: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath to your system paths.
 Note you must have a Microsoft Visual Studio version installed.
 Open the matlab GUI and run matlab/mex_files/build.m

 ## Software Restrictions and License Note:
 See License.
 The software is free and open to use by anyone for non-commercial purposes.
 For commercial licensure, contact natsnyder1@gmail.com or speyer@g.ucla.edu.